-5 The reader is referred to the detailed discussion of complaints, with examples, in Appendix 1 of the 2007 SCONRRR Report.
-This document draws on the guidelines for complaints handling in Standard AS ISO 10002-2006 Customer satisfaction - Guidelines for complaints handling in organisations.
+5 Refer to the discussion of complaints, with examples, in Appendix 1 of the National Energy Retail Performance Indicators, Utility Regulators Forum, Steering Committee on National Regulatory Reporting Requirements - Retail Working Group, May 2007.
+This document draws on the guidelines for complaints handling in Standard AS ISO 10002-2006 (which has been replaced by Standard ISO 10002:2014 - Quality management - Customer satisfaction - Guidelines for handling complaints in organisations).